Righto, having more fun than a human being should be allowed to have Rush Limbaugh with a final busy broadcast hour of the EIB network today.

 He's not out there doing all this other stuff that players are getting fine.

-People are asking, why in the world would you want to go after a reputation like that that is so successfully tied to the reputation of the NFL?
+Why in the world, people are asking, why in the world would you want to go after a reputation like that that is so successfully tied to the reputation of the NFL?

-He doesn't understand this.
+He was like, well, I don't understand this.

-Yesterday's decision by Commissioner Goodell was released under an erroneous headline that read Tom Brady destroyed his cell phone.
+Yesterday's decision by Commissioner Goodell was released under an erroneous headline that read, Tom Brady destroyed his cell phone.

-It intentionally implied nefarious behavior and minimized the acknowledgement that Tom provided the history of every number he texted during that relevant time frame.
+It intentionally implied nefarious behavior and minimized the acknowledgement that Tom provided the history of every number he texted during that relevant timeframe.

 And we had already provided the league with every cell phone of every non-NFL PA employee that they requested, including head coach Bill Belichick.